reactodia/reactodia-workspace/README.md

 ```
 Look for more examples in the [documentation](https://reactodia.github.io/docs/category/examples).

+## Development

+### Tests

+The library uses [Vitest](https://vitest.dev/) as a testing framework: run `npm run test` to execute all tests.

+See [Vitest Debugging](https://vitest.dev/guide/debugging) documentation page for an integrated debugger setup for the tests (e.g. VSCode debugger).

 ## License

 The library is distributed under LGPL-2.1 or (at your option) any later version.